 Kenneth R. White, PhD, APRN, FACHE, FAAN, has been appointed Dean of the School of Nursing at MGH Institute of Health Professions.

-Dr. White, who recently completed service as the Associate Dean for Strategic Partnerships in the School of Nursing and Endowed Professor of Nursing at the University of Virginia and where he continues in that affiliation as an emeritus professor, will begin his new role at the MGH Institute on July 1, 2021.
+Dr. White, who recently completed service as the Associate Dean for Strategic Partnerships in the School of Nursing and Endowed Professor of Nursing at the University of Virginia and where he continues in that affiliation as an emeritus professor, began his new role at the MGH Institute on July 1, 2021.

 “Dr. White brings a wealth of academic, health care, and administrative experience to the role,” said Alex F. Johnson, PhD, CCC-SLP, Provost and Vice President for Academic Affairs at the MGH Institute.
 “We look forward to having him join us in leading our School of Nursing in its next chapter.”

 While at UVA, Dr. White also held joint appointments at the Darden School of Business, the McIntire School of Commerce, and the School of Medicine.
 He also maintained a clinical practice as a palliative care nurse practitioner at UVA Medical Center.
 Earlier in his career, he was an executive with the Mercy Health System, an international provider of health care, where he led the civilian hospital on Guam and served in various administrative roles with Mercy Health Center in Oklahoma City.

 From 1993-2013, Dr. White was a professor and directed the graduate programs in health administration at Virginia Commonwealth University.
 He also held the inaugural Sentara Professorship in Health Administration until his transition to UVA in 2013.
 He has completed visiting professorships at the Luiss Business School in Rome and at the Swiss School of Public Health.
 He also has completed consultancies in the Republic of Kazakhstan, Guam, Micronesia, and the Republic of Palau.